 Over recent years, research on L2 writing and academic writing (Bitchener, 2017; Ferris, 2010, 2017; Hyland, 2016; Manchón, 2012; Paltridge, 2014, 2017; Tardy, 2017) has grown rapidly.
-Some studies (e.g., Bitchener, 2017; Bitchener & Basturkmen, 2006) have shown that student-writers perceive language-related aspects of writing such as grammatical accuracy, clarity of ideas, cohesion and appropriacy of writing.
+Some studies (e.g., Bitchener, 2017; Bitchener & Basturkmen, 2006) have shown that student-writers perceive language-related aspects of writing such as grammatical accuracy, clarity of ideas, cohesion and appropriacy of writing style to be more challenging than content and organisation-related aspects of writing.
 However, other researchers' findings have demonstrated the opposite trend (e.g., Kubota, 1998; Marshall, 1991).
 In the process of writing, students should try to identify ways of enhancing their own learning by applying certain learning strategies for successful academic achievement.